Fruit carving

 Fruit carving is the art of carving fruit, a very common technique in Asia and Europe countries, and particularly popular in Thailand, China and Japan.
-There are many fruits that can be used in this process; the most popular one that artists use are watermelons, apples, strawberries, pineapples, and cantaloupes.
+There are many fruits that can be used in this process; the most popular ones that artists use are watermelons, apples, strawberries, pineapples, and cantaloupes.

 History

 China

 Many believe that fruit carving originated in China during the Tang Dynasty, which lasted from AD 618-906.
 Fruit carving in China usually features legendary creatures, and animals.
 Not only is fruit carving used in cultural and traditional ceremonies, but also ordinary households are known for decorating plates with fruit carvings when they have guests over.
 Specifically, watermelon carving has been and still is very popular in China.
 Usually, the outside of the melon is carved on and the melon pulp is scraped out of the inside of the melon, so it can be used as a container to put food or flowers in.
 Chinese fruit carving is used to tell their legends and stories.